hapadt007/actionableDLtesting/README.md

 # actionableDLtesting

-We establish this project for experiments of actionableDLtesting.
+We establish this project for experiments of actionable DL testing.

 In file "backup" we place the simulated mutated test dataset.
 In file "code" is our experiment codes.